redhat-cop/infra.aap_configuration/roles/collection/README.md

 |`overwrite_existing`|"false"|no|Overwrites an existing collection and requires version to be set.||
 |`state`|"present"|no|Desired state of the resource||

+The `ah_configuration_async_dir` variable sets the directory to write the results file for async tasks.
+The default value is `/tmp/.ansible_async`.
+Set to `null` to use Ansible's default value.

 ### Secure Logging Variables

 The following Variables compliment each other.